 The Analysis Services data processing extension supports extended dataset field properties.
 These are values that are available from the external data source but that do not appear in the Report Data pane.
 You can use extended field properties supported by the Analysis Services data processing extension in your report through the built-in Fields collection.
 For properties that have values on the data source, you can access predefined property values such as FormattedValue, Color, or UniqueName.
 For more information, see Extended Field Properties for an Analysis Services Database (SSRS)).

 To include query parameters, create a filter in the filter area in the query designer, and mark the filter as a parameter.
 For each filter, a dataset is automatically created to provide the available values.
 By default, these datasets do not appear in the Report Data pane.
-For more information, see How to: Define Parameters in the MDX Query Designer for Analysis Services (Report Builder 3.0 and SSRS) and How to: Show Hidden Datasets for Parameter Values for Multidimensional Data (Report Builder 3.0 and SSRS).
+For more information, see Define Parameters in the MDX Query Designer for Analysis Services (Report Builder and SSRS) and Show Hidden Datasets for Parameter Values for Multidimensional Data (Report Builder and SSRS).

 By default, each report parameter has data type Text.
 After the report parameters are created, you might have to change default values.
-For more information, see Parameters (Report Builder 3.0 and SSRS).
+For more information, see Report Parameters (Report Builder and Report Designer).

 The Analysis Services data extension is based on the XMLA (XML for Analysis) protocol.
 Result sets from cubes are retrieved through the XMLA protocol as a flattened row set.
 Ragged hierarchies are not supported.
-For more information, see XML for Analysis Overview (XMLA) and Working with Ragged Hierarchies.
+For more information, see Ragged Hierarchies.